-4.7TRIAL QUESTIONNAIRES
+4.7 TRIAL QUESTIONNAIRES

 During LENS, participants will be asked to complete regular questionnaires including the EQ-5D, VFQ-25 and a trial-specific follow-up questionnaire.
-The EQ-5D and VFQ-25 will first be completed during the Screening visit either on paper or with direct data entry into the eCRF by the LCC research nurse; and then after 2 years and at the final assessment.
-The trial-specific questionnaire will first be completed 6 months after the randomisation visit and then every 6 months thereafter and at the end of the study as described below.
-During follow-up after randomisation, two options will be available to participants for trial-specific questionnaires: (i) LCCs will conduct questionnaires by telephone, or (ii) participants will receive a link by email allowing direct data entry on their own computer.
-While participants will have the option of changing to the alternative method of completing questionnaires during follow-up, they will be encouraged to use the same method throughout as far as possible.
-EQ-5D and VFQ-25 will be administered either by phone, on the participant's own computer or by paper.
-Failure by participants to complete electronic questionnaires will result in emailed reminders being sent, followed by LCC research nurses undertaking telephone follow-up if there is still no response.
-The RCC will support the LCC with the conduct of telephone interviews for questionnaires where necessary.
+The EQ-5D and VFQ-25 will first be completed by the participant during the Screening visit on paper; and then after 2 years and at the final assessment.
+The trial-specific questionnaire will first be completed by telephone 6 months after the randomisation visit and then every 6 months by telephone thereafter and at the end of the study as described below.
+Follow up by medical records will be available when participants cannot be contacted.
+EQ-5D and VFQ-25 will be completed by participants on paper.
+The RCC and CCO will support the LCC with the conduct of telephone interviews for questionnaires where necessary.